OWASP/CheatSheetSeries/cheatsheets/Secure_Cloud_Architecture_Cheat_Sheet.md

 #### 3. Some trust example

 Most applications will use a trust boundary configuration like this.
-Using knowledge from a risk and attack surface analysis, security can reasonably assign trust to low risk components or processes, and verify only when necessary to protect business critical resources.
+Using knowledge from a risk and attack surface analysis, security can reasonably assign trust to low risk components or processes, and verify only when necessary.
 This prevents wasting valuable security resources, but also limits the complexity and efficiency loss due to additional security overhead.

+Notice in this example, that the API gateway checks the auth/identity of a user, then immediately passes the request on to the compute instance.
+The instance doesn't need to re-verify, and performs it's operation.
+However, as the compute instance is working with untrusted user inputs (designated yellow for some trust), it is still necessary to assume an ephemeral identity to access the storage system.

 ![Some Trust Across Boundaries](../assets/Secure_Cloud_Architecture_Trust_Boundaries_4.png)

-*Note: Cloud design principles dictate that one doesn't directly connect compute and storage resources.
-This example provides a simplistic view for brevity and explanatory purposes.*

 By nature, this approach limits the pros and cons of both previous examples.
 This model will likely be used for most applications, unless the benefits of the above examples are necessary to meet business requirements.